Riiz0/CantinaVerse/README.md

 ## Overview

 Welcome to CantinaVerse, a pioneering blockchain ecosystem that redefines the digital asset landscape.
 Built on the cutting-edge Superchain, CantinaVerse integrates a robust NFT marketplace, advanced ERC20 token creation capabilities, immersive casino games, and a governance framework (DAOs).
-Our mission is to empower creators, gamers, and investors with unparalleled opportunities for expression, engagement, and financial empowerment.
+Our mission is to empower creators, gamers, and crypto enthusiasts with unparalleled opportunities for expression, engagement, and financial empowerment.

 ## Quick Start